dahln/ghostlight/README.md

 * git update-index --assume-unchanged appsettings.Development.json
 * git update-index --assume-unchanged appsettings.Productions.json

-The other option to updating the appSettings files is to set the values as variables in your server config.
+Alternatively, sensative configuration values can be set as variables in your server config.

 The SQL Database use Entity Framework, code first.
 Automatic migrations are not enabled.
 When starting up the application for the first time, run "Update-Database" from the nuget console in Visual Studio.

-The MongoBD database requires a $text index to support text searching across the dynmaic data types.
-Connect to the database, and run this monogo command to create the appropiate index:
+The MongoBD database requires a $text index to support text searching the dynmaic data types.
+On startup the system will check this index exists in the specified Mongo DB.
+If it does not exist, it will created it.
+The index can be manually created, but be sure to remove the automatic index check/creation code.

-db.instances.createIndex( { GroupId: 1, TypeId: 1, "$**": "text" } )
+db.instances.createIndex( { FolderId: 1, TypeId: 1, "$**": "text" } )
 Tip: if you are using the MongoDB Atlas service, you can create the index by visiting the portal.